bitwalker/pluginhost/README.md

 runtime extensibility via plugins.
 This application is written in C#, using .NET v4.5, and is composed of the following components:

+## Usage

+Simply clone the repository, open in Visual Studio and build the solution.
+Make sure PluginHost is set as the startup project, and run the debugger.
+From here you can type `help` and press Enter to execute the command and view a list of available commands.

+By default, PluginHost has no tasks bundled, so we need to add one.
+I've added the PluginHost.Heartbeat project for this purpose.
+To test the runtime detection and execution of tasks, perform the following steps while PluginHost is running:

+- In the console, type `start` followed by Enter
+- Go to the PluginHost.Hearbeat project, locate the `bin\Debug` folder, and copy the `PluginHost.Hearbeat.dll` file to `PluginHost\bin\Debug`.

+You should see logging messages in the console reflecting the detection of the new assembly and associated tasks, and start up messages for the Heartbeat task.
+After a few seconds you should start seeing the heartbeat message logged to the console.

+To exit, just type `exit` and press Enter.

 ## Components

 ### PluginHost